 I am already claiming benefits

-- If you are currently claiming a sickness benefit such as Personal Independence Payment (PIP), Employment and Support Allowance (ESA) and some Universal Credit claims, and are waiting for a re-assessment, all face-to-face assessments have been temporarily postponed.
+- If you are currently claiming a sickness benefit such as Personal Independence Payment (PIP), Employment and Support Allowance (ESA) and some Universal Credit claims, and are waiting for a re-assessment, all face-to-face assessments are starting up again.
 You will be contacted by telephone or letter to let you know what will happen next.
 Your payments should continue until any rearranged assessment.

 If you are in work and not claiming benefits

 - If you cannot work because of Coronavirus you need to check with your employer if you can receive Statutory Sick Pay.

 - If you work on a short term contract or a zero hours contract, you may be entitled to sick pay.